Apurer/interactive-chat-bot/README.md

 $ source ~/.bash_profile
 ```

-### Adding bot to your server and giving him permissions:
+### Adding bot to your server and giving it permissions:
 - Go back to your application view (if you haven't closed it from step "Generating Discord Token" you can skip sub steps for this bullet)
     - Go to https://discordapp.com/developers/applications
     - Select your app under "My Applications" (mine was "ai-bot")
+- Under "Privileged Gateway Intents" toggle:
+    -"MESSAGE CONTENT INTENT" as true
-- Go to OAuth2 tab (it's on the left side under settings)
+- Go to OAuth2 tab (it's on the left side under "General Information")
-- Click on button "Add Redirect"
-    - Paste http://localhost in the field
-    - Alert "Careful — you have unsaved changes!" will come up
-        - Click on "Save Changes" button
-- Under "OAuth2 URL Generator"
-    - Click on "SELECT REDIRECT URL" and choose http://localhost from dropdown
 - Under "SCOPES" select:
     - "bot"
-- Under "BOT PERMISSIONS" select:
+- Under "URL Generator" select:
     - Send Messages
     - Read Message History
+- Go to Bot tab
-- From "SCOPES" area copy link
+- From "GENERATED URL" area copy link
 - Paste copied link into your browser and select server you want to invite bot to
 - Click continue
 - Click Authorize